kyverno/website/content/en/docs/security/_index.md

 ```
 It is important to limit Kyverno to the required permissions and audit changes in the RBAC roles and role bindings.
 In particular, the default `kyverno:view` and `kyverno:generate` roles can be customized to match your requirements.

+### Networking

+Kyverno network traffic is encrypted and should be restricted using network policies or similar constructs.

+By default, a Kyverno installation does not configure network policies (see [GitHub issue](https://github.com/kyverno/kyverno/issues/2917)).
+The [Kyverno Helm chart](https://artifacthub.io/packages/helm/kyverno/kyverno) has a `networkPolicy.enabled` option to enable a network policy.

+Kyverno requires the following network communications to be allowed:
+* ingress traffic to port 9443 from the API server
+* ingress traffic to port 9443 from the host for health checks
+* ingress traffic to port 8000 if metrics are collected by Prometheus or other metrics collectors.
+* egress traffic to the API server if the [API Call](/docs/writing-policies/external-data-sources/#variables-from-kubernetes-api-server-calls) feature is used.
+* egress (HTTPS) traffic to OCI registries if [image verification](/docs/writing-policies/verify-images/) policy rules are configured.

 ### Webhooks

 Use the following command to view all Kyverno roles: